 The only food accommodation we provide on a wide and daily basis is vegetarian.
 Any student with a food limitation beyond this can fill out the attached Special Meals and/or Accommodations form (Google Doc) to have a meal that accommodates his or her health needs.

 Summit Public Schools is committed to creating a healthy school environment that enhances the development of lifelong wellness practices to promote healthy physical activities that supports student achievement.
-Please see the Summit Public Schools Wellness Policy – CA (Google Doc) and Summit Public Schools Wellness Policy – WA (Google Doc).
+Please see the Summit Public Schools Wellness Policy – CA (PDF) and Summit Public Schools Wellness Policy – WA (Google Doc).

 Each Summit Public School’s Wellness Committee meets two times per school year and is open for all community members to attend.
-Our Wellness Committee meetings this year will be October 22nd, 2020 and May 6th, 2021.
-If you’d like to get involved, please email: firstname.lastname@example.org
+If you’d like to get involved, please email your school’s Dean of Operations.

 California Schools Wellness Policy Documents